 Cleaning up your WordPress database and making WordPress database backups is covered in detail in the next section of this tutorial module.

 Now that you know how to keep your site free from spam and other unwanted data from your site, the next step is to learn how to clean up your database and perform MySQL data backups.

 To learn how to perform MySQL data backups, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

-Did you find this post useful?
-If so, please use the social buttons below and share this tutorial with other online users.
+Have you found this post useful?
+Please feel free to use the links below to share this tutorial with other WordPress users.